Chronic Wasting Disease (CWD) In Maryland

 - Hunters should not place urine-based lures on their skin or clothing.

-Due to the detection of CWD in Allegany and Washington counties, the department has created a Chronic Wasting Disease Management Area (CWDMA) to help slow the spread of the disease.
-The current CWDMA (see map below) consists of all public and private lands in Allegany and Washington counties.
+Due to the detection of CWD in Allegany, Carroll, Frederick, and Washington counties, the department maintains a Chronic Wasting Disease Management Area (CWDMA) to help slow the spread of the disease.
+The current CWDMA (see map below) consists of all public and private lands in Allegany, Carroll, Frederick, and Washington counties.
 Currently, whole deer carcasses cannot be transported out of the CWDMA unless they are transported to an approved processor or taxidermist (see below).

 Whole deer carcasses or deer parts cannot be transported out of the CWDMA, except for: